 We strive to offer our clients good, honest advice under all circumstances, regardless of the potential impact to our bottom line.
 We believe that our patience - taking a longer-term view, even if it is out of line with market consensus - provides tremendous advantages for our investors.
-Our ownership structure as a private partnership allows us to maintain our conviction and to stand by our beliefs, even when they are out of favor, and provides complete alignment with our clients' interests.
+Our ownership structure as a private partnership allows us to maintain our conviction and to stand by our beliefs, even when they are out of favour, and provides complete alignment with our clients' interests.

 We believe the alignment of company management's goals with those of its shareholders and other stakeholders is the strongest route to protect our clients' investments as minority stakeholders.
-We therefore support the Singapore Stewardship Principles for Responsible Investors ("Singapore Stewardship Principles") as they encourage communication and transparency between corporations, investment managers and their clients.
+We therefore support and comply with the U.K. Stewardship Code as it encourages communication and transparency between corporations, investment managers and their clients.

-This document outlines our approach with respect to each of the core principles presented by the Singapore Stewardship Principles.
+This document outlines our approach with respect to each of the core principles of the U.K. Stewardship Code.